why... music??

 MERCURIAL WORLD

-i found them through 100 percent electronica. the song that sealed the deal for me was sky2fall followed by chaeri. again, i have a strong memory of this song in a car. driving through houses nestled on the hills while hearing how cheari is killing her.
+i found them through 100 percent electronica. the song that sealed the deal for me was sky2fall followed by chaeri. again, i have a strong memory of this song in a car. driving in a sort of coastal town through houses nestled on the hills, while hearing how chaeri is killing her.

 love: